 AI and automation tools make cold emailing at scale a breeze

-How to write a winning cold email in 2022
+How to write an effective cold email in 2022

-Keeping in mind how cold email has changed, let’s break down the anatomy of a winning cold email by looking at an email in three parts: the inbox, the message, and the sign-off.
+Keeping in mind how cold email has changed, let’s break down the anatomy of cold emails that converts by looking at an email in three parts: the inbox, the message, and the sign-off.
 You can always swipe our email templates to get ideas, too.

 How to get your cold email opened

 The first hurdle for a cold email (after making it into a person’s inbox) is whether or not the recipient will open it.
 The things that will determine this are the subject line, “from” line, and send time.